FreePYQ logoFreePYQ

 Explanation:

 Decoding the given relationships: K + T & R x Z - V translates to K is the son of T, T and R are spouses, R is the father of Z, and Z - V means Z is the brother of V. Combining these, K is the son of T, who is married to R, the father of Z (and V).
-Thus, K is the brother's (Z) wife's (V's spouse) brother, but since V's gender isn't specified, the direct relation is K is the brother's wife's brother, making option A correct.
+So, K is the brother's (Z) wife's (V's spouse) brother, but since V's gender isn't specified, the direct relation is K is the brother's wife's brother, so option A is correct.

 Question 71